BareCpper/Version.cmake/README.md

 project( MyProject VERSION ${VERSION_SEMANTIC} )
 ```

-To use the Version.cmake wihtin a target:
+To use the Version information within a cmake build target:
-1. Add the link dependency to set the include path
+1. Add `version::version` to the `target_link_libraries` for the target library/executable etc
-2. Add the #include directive
+2. Add `Version.h` via the `#include` directive
-3. Use the `VERSION_<field>` values in your code
+3. Use the `VERSION_<field>` preprocessor values in your code
+ <br/> :gem: The default template `.in` defines C-preprocessor directives.
+For Modern C++ we intent to support constexpr constants in an upcoming release.

 ```cmake
 target_link_libraries( MyLibrary